rahmansial477/custodia-whitepaper/README.md

 This is the architectural centerpiece of the protocol

 ### 3.1 Cap Definition
 Each event stores a `resaleCapBps` value (basis points, denominator `10000`) at creation time.
-A cap of `11000` means a ticket may never resell for more than 110% of its current holder's purchase price.
+A cap of `11000` means a ticket may never resell for more than 110% of its current holder's purchase price

 ### 3.2 Why Purchase Price, Not Face Value
 The cap is computed against `ticket.purchasePrice`  the amount the *current* holder actually paid — not the original tier price.
 This is deliberate: